-4.3.1 Executive Committee.
+- 4.3.1 Executive Committee.
 There shall be an Executive Committee of the Conference.
 The members of the Executive Committee shall be the three officers of the Conference and four individuals elected at the regular annual meeting of the Conference.
 The four elected members shall be from different institutions and from institutions other than those of the three officers.
 The four elected members shall serve staggered terms of no more than three years, as determined by the Conference, with at least one member rotating off each year.
 One and only one of the elected members shall be a Chief Executive Officer who is not an officer of the Conference.
 One and only one of the elected members shall be a Director of Athletics.
+One and only one of the elected members shall be a Senior Woman Administrator or shall have primary responsibility for the administration of women's athletics.
 One and only one of the elected members shall be a Faculty Representative.
-[Clarified/Conformed/Revised 6/1/11]

-4.3.1.1 Powers and Duties.
-The powers and duties of the Executive Committee shall be as follows:

-- (a) It shall meet at the regular annual meeting of the Conference and at other times on the call of the President or the Commissioner; - (b) It shall fix the times and the places of the regular annual meeting of the Conference; - (c) It shall hear and decide appeals from Adverse Actions of the Commissioner in disciplinary and enforcement matters as is provided in Bylaw 19; - (d) Between regular annual meetings, it shall fill any vacancy which may occur in any of the three officer positions or in its own membership; - (e) Unless the Constitution or Bylaws require action by the Chief Executive Officers, and unless a meeting of the Chief Executive Officers is called, it shall, as necessary or appropriate, approve all contracts and agreements of the Conference, authorize or ratify actions of the Commissioner and otherwise determine and direct the policy of the Conference on any matter which may arise between regular annual meetings, if such matter cannot be disposed of satisfactorily by an existing rule or precedent; - (f) It shall approve the annual operating budget of the Conference, and shall oversee all financial and fiscal affairs of the Conference as administered by the Commissioner; and

-(g) It shall take such other actions and make such other decisions as may be specified in other provisions in the Constitution, Bylaws, and Commissioner's Regulations.
+[Clarified/Conformed/Revised: 6/1/11] - 4.3.1.1 Powers and Duties.
+The powers and duties of the Executive Committee shall be as follows: [Clarified/Conformed: 6/1/11] - (a) It shall meet at the regular annual meeting of the Conference and at other times on the call of the President or the Commissioner; - (b) It shall fix the times and the places of the regular annual meeting of the Conference; - (c) It shall hear and decide appeals from Adverse Actions of the Commissioner in disciplinary and enforcement matters as is provided in Bylaw 19; - (d) Between regular annual meetings, it shall fill any vacancy which may occur in any of the three officer positions or in its own membership; - (e) Unless the Constitution or Bylaws require action by the Chief Executive Officers, and unless a meeting of the Chief Executive Officers is called, it shall, as necessary or appropriate, approve all contracts and agreements of the Conference, authorize or ratify actions of the Commissioner and otherwise determine and direct the policy of the Conference on any matter which may arise between regular annual meetings, if such matter cannot be disposed of satisfactorily by an existing rule or precedent; - (f) It shall approve the annual operating budget of the Conference, and shall oversee all financial and fiscal affairs of the Conference as administered by the Commissioner; and - (g) It shall take such other actions and make such other decisions as may be specified in other provisions in the Constitution, Bylaws, and Commissioner's Regulations. - \4.3.3 Special Committees.

-[Clarified/Conformed 6/1/11]

-4.3.3 Special Committees.
 The Conference may create other regular or special committees from time to time.
-[Clarified/Conformed/Renumbered 6/1/11]
+[Clarified/Conformed/Renumbered: 6/1/11]

-4.4 COMMISSIONER
+\4.4 COMMISSIONER